skyportal/skyportal/doc/setup.md

 (You can also use `conda` or `pipenv` to create your environment.)

-If you are using Windows Subsystem for Linux (WLS) be sure you clone the repository onto the virtual machine
+If you are using Windows Subsystem for Linux (WSL) be sure you clone the repository onto a location on the virtual machine, not the mounted Windows drive.
+Additionally, we recommend that you use WSL 2, and not WSL 1, in order to avoid complications in interfacing with the Linux image's `localhost` network.

 ## Installation: MacOS